 According to Adobe, in the two years between 2020 and 2022, over 165 million people have joined the creator economy.
 That includes more than 34 million in the U.S. alone—that’s over 10% of the population.
 So we had our work cut out for us.

 Traditionally, Adobe had sent crews out across the world in order to film such artists.
-With the pandemic, our objective was to find a way to maintain the high standards set by the brand whilst also adhering to a strictly no filming protocol.
+With the pandemic, our objective was to find a way to maintain the high standards set by the brand whilst also adhering to a strictly no-filming protocol.

 The Global Creators series is a continuation on from existing Adobe series’ such as Creative House Calls and Art Makers.
-Adobe had tried and tested the formula and knew that this type of content not only reaches their target audience, but engages with them.
+Adobe had tried and tested the formula and knew that this type of content not only reaches their target audience but engages with them.

-So our challenge wasn’t to find a new way of reaching our audience, but a new way of creating the content.
+So our challenge wasn’t to find a new way of reaching our audience but a new way of creating the content.

 The artists we chose to feature are Adobe influencers, with most having a substantial following.
-We therefore knew that versions for social platforms was going to be an important part of this campaign from the get-go, so built in more bitesize executions of the Artist Q&A and Studio Tour sections to the schedule from the start, so we had teasers ready for each episode to get out on social and direct our audience to the main videos.
+We, therefore, knew that versions for social platforms was going to be an important part of this campaign from the get-go, so built-in more bitesize executions of the Artist Q&A and Studio Tour sections to the schedule from the start, so we had teasers ready for each episode to get out on social and direct our audience to the main videos.

 We proposed using our own Smart Capture app to capture the content with each artist.
-This app allows us to create a shot list, as well as set timing parameters and camera orientation - resulting in on-point and in-time content, in consistent formats, all in one place.
+This app allows us to create a shot list, as well as set timing parameters and camera orientation - resulting in on-point and in-time content in consistent formats, all in one place.

 We ended up using a combination of Smart Capture and personal camera set-ups, depending on each artist and their preference and access to equipment.
-We found this combination of filming approaches to work well for this series, giving flexibility to allow for the artist's creative process.
+We found this combination of filming approaches to work well for this series, giving the flexibility to allow for the artist's creative process.
 Some of the videos have been shot on mobile, others on DSLR, and this variety only adds to the unique content of each episode.
 The fact that the artists were working with the incentive of promotion from Adobe meant that their commitment to the overall quality and finesse of the project was very high.

-UGC can get a bad reputation for having a lower quality feel.
-We eliminated this concern through a detailed shot list and narrative guide for each contributor, followed by taking this footage and making it work hard through dynamic editing techniques, cuts and transitions.
+UGC can get a bad reputation for having a lower-quality feel.
+We eliminated this concern through a detailed shot list and narrative guide for each contributor, followed by taking this footage and making it work hard through dynamic editing techniques, cuts, and transitions.
 We also incorporated bold graphics and animated elements from the artist’s work and applied a colour grade to the footage to create uniformity in look and feel throughout the finished video.